Eka Santika

-Eka Santika is an Indonesian former professional football player.
+Eka Santika (born 28 April 1982) is an Indonesian former footballer who plays as a striker.

 Club career

 Persib

 In 2003, he was a part of the Persib squad that won 2-1 against Semarang.

 Sriwijaya

 When playing for Sriwijaya, he scored in the Copa Indonesia (currently Piala Indonesia).

 Persikab

 On 6 August 2008, Eka Santika agreed to personal terms with Persikab and the club confirmed that it had signed Eka Santika on a loan.

 Balikpapan

 Eka Santika completed his move to Persiba on 7 August 2010, on a year contract.
 He was handed the number 37 shirt.

 He made his debut at August 28, 2010 in the Indonesian Inter Island Cup match against Sriwijaya.
 He came in as a substitute at 58th minute, replacing Eki Nurhakim, and scored his first pre-season goal for the club.